Table of Contents

 If you are struggling with both social anxiety and alcohol abuse, you know this is not the way that you want to live.
 This combination is referred to as co-occurring disorders and calls for specific dual-diagnosis treatment.
 You will want to find a rehabilitation program that specializes in this type of treatment.

 Usually, treatment will involve detoxification to cleanse the alcohol from your system so you can start recovery with a fresh slate.
 It can encompass several modalities, including medication management, psychotherapy (such as cognitive behavioral therapy), and support group meetings for accountability and encouragement.
-If you are tired of struggling with social anxiety and alcohol abuse, get help from Clear Sky Recovery today.
+If you are tired of struggling with social anxiety and alcohol abuse, get help from our ibogaine treatment center in Mexico today.